-- The upper limit of catchment area for use of Unit Hydrograph is prescribed not to be more than 5000 Sq Km whereas the lower limit of catchment area may not be less than 200 Ha; - The catchment should not have large storages in terms of tanks, ponds, large flood bank storages etc., which affect the linear relationship between storage and discharge; - If the precipitation is decidedly non-uniform unit hydrograph cannot be expected to give good results.
+- i.
+The upper limit of the catchment area for the use of Unit Hydrograph is prescribed not to be more than 5000 sq km whereas the lower limit of catchment area may not be less than 200 Ha; - ii.
+The catchment should not have large storages in terms of tanks, ponds, large flood bank storages, etc., which affect the linear relationship between storage and discharge; - iii.
+If the precipitation is decidedly non-uniform unit hydrograph cannot be expected to give good results.

-Illustrative example is given in Appendix A 4.3.
+An illustrative example is given in Appendix A 4.3.
+This method may not Rainfall-runoff to small urban catchments.